All Articles

 What is PIP?

-Personal Independence Payment (PIP) provides non-means-tested financial support to disabled people aged 16 to State pension age who have long-term health conditions or disabilities that affect their daily life or mobility.
+Personal Independence Payment (PIP) provides non-means-tested financial support to disabled people aged 16 to State Pension age who have long-term health conditions or disabilities that affect daily life or mobility.

-PIP is made up of two parts, and depending on your circumstances, you may qualify for one or both:
+PIP is made up of two parts, and depending on circumstances, a person may qualify for one or both:

 Why PIP Matters for Disabled and Neurodivergent People